harrewarre/harrewarre.github.io/docs/blog/posts/valheim-public-test-server.md

 ---
 date: 2022-11-23
+description: How to update your Valheim server on Linux to the public-test branch.
 slug: valheim-public-test-server
-summary: How to update your Valheim server on Linux to the public-test branch.
 tags:
 - Valheim
 - Gaming